 This project, including the Blog and associated Face Book page and Twitter account, receive no funding and are managed on a voluntary basis with guest bloggers and individuals sharing their thoughts, news and experiences.

-I receive no funding for this project but you can support me by making a donation or becoming a member (with access to member information posts only).
+No funding is received for this project but you can support the project by making a donation or becoming a member (with access to member information posts only).

 One of the biggest restrictions in daily life, for disabled people, focuses around the toilet.